Find Affordable College Courses

 476 Yearly Graduations

-The 2nd most popular school in the country for visual and performing arts majors who are seeking their master's degree is Savannah College of Art and Design.
+Savannah College of Art and Design comes in at #2 on our list of the most popular colleges offering master's degrees in visual & performing arts.
 Each year, around 14,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $38,340 per year, while in-state graduate students, on average, pay $39,240 per year.
-During the 2020-2021 academic year, 476 people received their master's degree in visual and performing arts from SCAD.
-About 64% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $40,095 per year, while in-state graduate students, on average, pay $41,085 per year.
+During the most recent year for which we have data, 476 people received their master's degree in visual & performing arts from SCAD.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+Savannah College of Art and Design visual & performing arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.

 #3